 Target group: Broad, flexible.

 Preparations: Contact one or more researchers who work in your chosen area.
 Identify interesting initiatives and places to visit in the local area, preferably in collaboration with the researcher(s).
 Contact representatives from these and be clear why you are contacting them and what you want to know about their initiative.
 Be sensitive about what they want to say.
 It is important that the representative sticks closely to the theme of the bus tour, as there is often limited time at each place, perhaps only twenty minutes.
 Following the visit, the representative may get onto the bus to answer questions, partly to save time, and also because it is place where passengers can easily interact.
 Book a bus and check that it has a good sound system with a wireless microphone.
 This is important so that everyone can hear any questions asked by other passengers and also allows the guide to maintain eye contact with the passengers during the tour.
 The researcher may be willing to act as the tour guide, otherwise you will need someone to lead the tour as well as the discussion.
 This needs to be someone who is engaging and able to encourage the passengers to ask questions.
+You may also be interested in free baccarat casino game.
 It works particularly well if the guide is able to relate things you see outside the window along the way to the theme of the bus trip.
 It is also a good idea to start the tour with a slightly longer journey to allow the researcher to give a short lecture before the first stop.
 This will provide everyone on the bus with an introduction to the subject and ensure they all have some basic knowledge of the topic.
 The journey between different stops is a good time for questions.

 Challenges: These types of tours usually take at least half a day.
 Don’t forget snacks and/or lunch.
 Timing is crucial and it is important to plan all the timings in detail.
 Allow an extra ten minutes for getting on and off the bus and time for the group to walk up to the site.
 Then send the schedule to the bus company and double check with them that it is realistic.
 Make sure that someone keeps an eye on the time during the tour and agree a sign to give the representatives and researchers when their time is up.
 Don’t take it for granted that there will be parking spaces available and double check this with the bus company and the representatives.
 Preferably use a local bus company that knows the area.